 The notes below cover options for programmatic data access to the weatherlink.com 2.0 platform using existing API mechanisms.
-Until the v2 API is fully released it is not clear to what extent the v2 API will replace existing (ie v1) API options, but we would expect that existing API calls would continue to be valid to avoid making existing software obsolete at short notice.
+Until the v2 API is fully released it is not clear how completely the v2 API will replace existing (ie v1) API options, but we would expect that existing API calls would continue to be valid to avoid making existing software obsolete at short notice.
 But it’s probably both beneficial and desirable for any new software to use the new API as soon as it is available for your upload device (ie as from now for WLL and EM devices, but the v2 API is not yet publicly available for other upload devices).

 There are of course multiple options for viewing and charting data interactively in the wl.com 2.0 web interface, ie as viewed in any standard browser and including the option to download CSV files on command.
 These interactive options are not described here – they are well covered in other standard resources such as the Davis video introducing the 2.0 interface.
 What is covered here are the options for downloading data automatically into your own program rather than using the web browser interface.